michaelemery/staticanalysis/results/init/infer.md

 Version: infer-0.13.1

+Infer:Eradicate is a type checker for @Nullable annotations for Java.
+It is part of the Infer static analysis suite of tools.
+The goal is to eradicate null pointer exceptions.
+@Nullable annotations denote that a parameter, field or the return value of a method can be null.
+When decorating a parameter, this denotes that the parameter can legitimately be null and the method will need to deal with it.
+When decorating a method, this denotes the method might legitimately return null.
+Starting from @Nullable-annotated programs, the checker performs a flow sensitive analysis to propagate the nullability through assignments and calls, and flags errors for unprotected accesses to nullable values or inconsistent/missing annotations.
+It can also be used to add annotations to a previously un-annotated program.

 Results can be replicated using an interactive terminal from the [michaelemery/staticanalysis](https://cloud.docker.com/u/michaelemery/repository/docker/michaelemery/staticanalysis) Docker repository.
 Copy the docker command(s) provided with each test result, and paste them into your interactive Docker session.

 <br>